WordPress is one of the best content management systems for building your website.

 It started as a blogging platform and evolved into a full-fledged content management system that can be used to build all types of sites.
 And it’s easy to see why it’s being used by almost 28% of websites on the web.

 It’s user-friendly, easy to set up, and great for SEO.
 There are thousands of themes and plugins available.
 You can also find tons of tutorials and how-to guides, as well as get answers from the WordPress community if you need help.

 However, one problem many users often run into constantly is when their WordPress sites become slower over time.
 Since Google pays close attention to how fast the website is, it’s important to understand and figure out why your WordPress is not as fast as it used to.

 For this post, instead of providing a long list of possible causes, I want to focus on the top main reasons that are often responsible for WordPress websites being slow.

-Top 7 Reason Why Your WordPress Is Slow
+Top 7 Reasons Why Your WordPress Website Slow to Load

 1. Too many large images that are not optimized.